starfederation/datastar-restructure-interim/design/SDK.md

 3. If the `settleDuration` is provided the function ***must*** include the settle duration in the event data in the format `settleDuration: DURATION`, unless the settle duration is the default of `300 milliseconds`.
 4. If the `useViewTransition` is provided the function ***must*** include the view transition in the event data in the format `useViewTransition VIEW_TRANSITION`, unless the view transition is the default of `false`.  `VIEW_TRANSITION` should be `true` or `false` depending on the value of the `useViewTransition` option.

-### `ServerSentEventGenerator.DeleteFragments(seletor: string, options ?: { settleDuration?: durationInMilliseconds, useViewTransition?: boolean})`
+### `ServerSentEventGenerator.RemoveFragments(seletor: string, options ?: { settleDuration?: durationInMilliseconds, useViewTransition?: boolean})`

-`DeleteFragments` is a helper function to send a signal to the browser to delete a fragment from the DOM.
+`RemoveFragments` is a helper function to send a signal to the browser to remove a fragment from the DOM.

 #### Args

-`selector` is a CSS selector that represents the fragment to be deleted from the DOM.
+`selector` is a CSS selector that represents the fragment to be removed from the DOM.
 The selector ***must*** be a valid CSS selector.
-The Datastar client side will use this selector to delete the fragment from the DOM.
+The Datastar client side will use this selector to remove the fragment from the DOM.

 #### Logic
-1. When called the function ***must*** call `ServerSentEventGenerator.send` with the `data` and `datastar-delete` event type.
+1. When called the function ***must*** call `ServerSentEventGenerator.send` with the `data` and `datastar-remove` event type.
 2. The function ***must*** include the selector in the event data in the format `selector SELECTOR`.
 3. If the `settleDuration` is provided the function ***must*** include the settle duration in the event data in the format `settleDuration DURATION`, unless the settle duration is the default of `300 milliseconds`.  `DURATION` should be the provided duration in milliseconds.
 4. If the `useViewTransition` is provided the function ***must*** include the view transition in the event data in the format `useViewTransition VIEW_TRANSITION`, unless the view transition is the default of `false`.  `VIEW_TRANSITION` should be `true` or `false` depending on the value of the `useViewTransition` option.